ikossaczky/ikossaczky.github.io/docs/_posts/2021-01-01-command-line-cheatsheet.md

 `docker cp <container-id>:/abs-src-path abs-dest-path`: copy file/folder from abs-src-path in running docker container with container-id to abs-dest-path on the host machine.

 ## Anaconda
+`conda create -n myenv python=3.7 anaconda`: creates fresh anaconda enviroment "myenv" with python version 3.7 and all basic libraries

-`conda create --name myclone --clone myenv`: clone myenv into myclone
+`conda create --name myclone --clone myenv`: clone "myenv" into "myclone"

 `conda info --env`: list all enviroments, and indicate the current one.